U.S. says China spy charged with trying to steal aviation secrets

 Late last month, the Department of Justice reported the arrest of a Chinese citizen in Chicago on charges he covertly worked for a high-ranking Chinese intelligence official to help try to recruit engineers and scientists, including some who worked as U.S. defense contractors.

-On Tuesday, NBC News quoted U.S. officials as saying a professor at a top cancer research center in Houston facing child pornography charges was also under scrutiny for alleged economic espionage for China.
+NBC News on Tuesday quoted U.S. officials as saying a professor at a top cancer research center in Houston facing child pornography charges was also under scrutiny for alleged economic espionage for China.

-Reporting by David Alexander; Editing by Doina Chiacu, Jonathan Oatis and Chris Reese
+Reporting by David Alexander, David Brunnstrom and Joseph Menn; editing by Doina Chiacu, Jonathan Oatis, Chris Reese and G Crosse